heroku/function-migration/MIGRATION.md

 ## 1. Copy Reference Function Framework artifacts
 ### 1. Reference Function Framework's Salesforce Platform metadata and source to your SFDX project.
 Metadata and source includes:
-- Apex Class in `force-app/main/default/classes/functions/`
+- Apex Classes in `force-app/main/default/classes/functions/`
-- Apex Trigger in `force-app/main/default/triggers/functions/`
+- Apex Triggers in `force-app/main/default/triggers/functions/`
 - Custom Objects in `force-app/main/default/objects/`

 This repo also includes an example implementation of the Reference Function Framework.
 The example invokes `Java`